Best lawn mowers in 2025 – expert tried and tested models that guarantee perfectly manicured grass

 (Image credit: Future)

-Are you looking to invest in one of the best lawn mowers to tame your lawn this spring/summer?
+When it comes to achieving a perfectly manicured lawn, investing in one of the best lawn mowers can make all the difference.
 For some, buying a new lawnmower is an exciting buy.
 The smell of freshly cut grass, the light exercise and delight at the pristine green afterwards, might make mowing a gardening task you relish.

 For others, having battled with poor mowers in the past could mean you see this job as more of a hassle than a hobby.
 Whether you are the latter or the former, we want to help you find a product that means mowing the lawn is always enjoyable.